dnudler/TorreMicroServices/README.md

 Visual Studio (any version)

 ### Installing
 This can be installed using docker or running as simple API's.
+Once you cloned this repository follow this steps:

 1) Create a Database in your local repository
 2) Change the ConnectionString in User.Api in appsettings.json (if you're running it in development mode, appsettings.Development.json)